Elizabeth Pipko: Political career

 In January 2023, Pipko launched the Lest People Forget project, a crypto-technology global Holocaust remembrance platform to fight anti-Semitism and Holocaust denial inspired by remarks made by Kanye West.
 She stated that she imagines the site as an interactive virtual Holocaust museum, and a place where students who do not live near a Holocaust museum can explore and learn.
 The site offers the ability for anyone to become involved in preserving the materials of the Holocaust.

 She told The Algemeiner that the Lest People Forget project aims to modernize and "decentralize" education about the Holocaust.
 That same year, Pipko was named on the Algemeiner Journal's annual J100 list, honoring the top 100 people positively influencing Jewish life.

 Pipko has written opinion pieces on the topic of antisemitism for Fox News, the Jewish Voice, and Newsweek.

-Pipko regularly appears across cable television programs to speak on topics from pop culture to politics.
+Pipko regularly appears across television news programs to speak on topics from pop culture to politics both in America and internationally.

 In May 2024, Pipko was named national spokeswoman for the Republican National Committee.
-Pipko is a Zionist, having stated after her appointment that "Supporting Israel is in the best interest of the United States."

-Pipko has criticized Pro-Palestinian protests on college campuses, specifically at her alma mater, Harvard.
-In an interview with Ynet news, she claimed "What we are seeing now on campuses is simply awful.
-I am a big supporter of peaceful protests, but that's not the case, and the things that come out of there are simply disgusting." and said Donald Trump would support Israel with a future administration.
+In September 2025, Pipko was selected as one of the Top 50 Most Influential Jews of 2025 by the Jerusalem Post.

+In March 2026, Pipko was appointed to the United States Holocaust Memorial Council by President Trump.